hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 **Simulated Response Using Low-Shelf Filter at 200Hz.**

 Given the LF trim of this speaker, I decided to see what a simple low-shelf filter would do in order to correct the response and flatten it.
 Think of this as a 'tonal contour'.
-I applied a signle low-frequency shelf at 200Hz with a gain of 3.5dB and a Q of 0.70 to arrive at the below CEA-2034 response curve set.
+I applied a single low-frequency shelf at 200Hz with a gain of 3.5dB and a Q of 0.70 to arrive at the below CEA-2034 response curve set.

 <img align="left" src="/images/Reviews/Loudspeakers/Selah_Audio_Purezza/Selah Audio Purezza_SPIN_EQ.png" alt="SPIN_EQ" width="120%" style="vertical-align:middle;margin:20px 0px"/>